postalserver/docs/content/en/install/upgrade-to-v2.md

 category: Installation
 ---

 In July 2021, we changed the way that Postal is installed.
 The only supported method for installing Postal is now using a container that we provide.
-To upgrade your 1.x installation to use containers is quite simple.
-You can follow these instructions to do it.
+You can follow these instructions to upgrade your 1.x installation to use containers.

 ## How do I know if I'm using Postal v1?